drdoctr/doctr/README.rst

 to your Sphinx ``Makefile``.
 This will make Sphinx error even if there are warnings, keeping your docs more accurate.

-**Note: Doctr does not require Sphinx.
-It will work with deploying anything to GitHub pages.** However, if you do use Sphinx, doctr will find your Sphinx docs automatically (otherwise use ``doctr deploy --built-docs <DOCS PATH>``).
+**Doctr does not require Sphinx.** It will work with deploying anything to GitHub pages.
+However, if you do use Sphinx, doctr will find your Sphinx docs automatically (otherwise use ``doctr deploy . --built-docs <DOCS PATH>``).

 FAQ
 ---